alexqfredrickson/notes/aws/aws.md

 ### X-Ray

-AWS X-Ray is a data collection, visualization, and analysis service.
+X-Ray is a data collection, visualization, and analysis service.
 It tries to find areas of optimization for a given application, using "trace data" that it receives from it.

 Some services are integrated with X-Ray and can send tracing headers automatically.
 For example, Lambda can send data to X-Ray.